akosgarai/coldet/README.md

 ## What is an AABB

 Axis aligned bounding box.
-It holds its center position, and the lenght of the sides of the box (x, y, z cooordinates, width, length, height).
+It holds its center position, and the lenght of the sides of the box (x, y, z coordinates, width, length, height).

 ## What is a Sphere